irisSong/nutui-react/src/packages/cell/doc.en-US.md

 :::

-### Vertical Center
+### Vertically centered

-You can align the left and right contents of the cell vertically through the 'center' attribute.
+The left and right contents of the Cell can be vertically centered through the `align` attribute.

 :::demo